mark-gerarts/automapper-plus/README.md

 #### For the Mappings
 A mapping also has the `getOptions` method available.
-However, chainable helper methods exists for more convenient overriding of the options:
+However, chainable helper methods exist for more convenient overriding of the options:

 ```php
 <?php